platformsh/platformsh-docs/docs/src/dedicated-gen-2/architecture/options.md

 ---
-title: "Options"
+title: "Optional features"
 weight: 4
+description: Add optional features to your {{% names/dedicated-gen-2 %}} project.
 ---

-You can enable the following features on your Dedicated Generation 2 projects, as well as [multiple applications](../../dedicated-gen-3/options.md#multiple-applications) and [multiple availability zones](../../dedicated-gen-3/options.md#multiple-applications).
+You can enable the following features on your {{% names/dedicated-gen-2 %}} projects, as well as [multiple applications](../../dedicated-gen-3/options.md#multiple-applications) and [multiple availability zones](../../dedicated-gen-3/options.md#multiple-applications).